Skip to Content

 My proposed research focuses on the regulatory mechanisms of apoptosis signal-regulating kinase 1 (ASK1) mediated T cell apoptosis.
 ASK1 is a member of the mitogen-activated protein kinase kinase kinase (MAP3K) family, which activates both the SEK1-JNK and MKK3/6-p38 MAP signaling cascades and constitutes a pivotal signaling pathway in cytokine- and stress-induced apoptosis.
 This signaling pathway mediates a variety of cellular events, including cell proliferation, differentiation, and death.

-Assistant Professor, Integrated Department of Immunology
+Assistant Professor, Department of Immunology and Microbiology

-2008-Present: Assistant Professor, Integrated Department of Immunology, National Jewish Health
+2008-2014: Assistant Professor, Integrated Department of Immunology, National Jewish Health

 1999- 2001: Postdoctoral Research Associate, Department of Biological Sciences, Lilly Hall of Life Sciences, Purdue University (West Lafayette, IN)

 1993- 1999: Research Assistant, Department of Molecular Biology, Uppsala Biomedical Centre (Uppsala, Sweden)

 2014: First Place Winner, CCTSI Symposium poster session in the category of Junior Investigator